 Q. What other activities are available in the area if I wanted to venture off of the ranch?

 A. Our location is convenient to many area attractions and activities.
-Several golf courses are within 5-30 minutes.
+Several golf courses are within 30 minutes.
 A nearby gun club offers sporting clays, skeet, and trap shooting as well as archery.
-Our historic town of Madison offers a beautiful self-guided walking tour of the antebellum homes and gardens and features countless shops offering art, antiques, and civil war artifacts.
-Nearby Lake Oconee features premier fishing and boating opportunities.
+Our historic town of Madison offers a beautiful self-guided walking tour of the antebellum homes and gardens, and features numerous shops offering art, antiques, and civil war artifacts.
+Nearby, Lake Oconee features premier fishing and boating opportunities.
 If you wish to venture up to an hour away, you'll find canoeing and whitewater, Georgia's Stone Mountain Park, and several attractions and theme parks in Atlanta.
 Please see our local attractions page for additional information.

 Q. What is the nature of the riding program?

-A. Good Question and tough to answer.
+A. Good question and tough to answer.
 We've yet to figure out how to get the horses to ride tail-to-tail or head-to-head.
 It's also not a wise idea to attempt to ride abreast in wooded trails.
-We do ride in small groups of 2-7 riders.
+We do ride in small groups of two to seven riders.
 Smaller groups of this size can be quite versatile on the trails.
 When appropriate, riders may trot and canter as well.
 In a literal sense the horses will inevitably ride nose-to-tail, but you'll find our riding program to have more liberties than most.